 You can also refer to a job Uspace (the job's working directory) on a given site.
 For this, you will need the unique ID of that job, which you can get for example using the list-jobs command.
-For example, refers to the file "outfile" in the working directory of the given job on the "SITE" target system.
+For example, u6://SHARE/myfiles/a\file can be used to refer to the shared storage named "SHARE" if it is registered in the registry.